micropython/micropython/docs/library/ucollections.rst

-:mod:`_collections` -- collection and container types
+:mod:`ucollections` -- collection and container types
 =====================================================

-.. module:: _collections
+.. module:: ucollections
    :synopsis: collection and container types

 This module implements advanced collection and container types to